SEARCH

 For more, also see how to make a mini greenhouse from old house windows.

-This is a do-it-yourself chandelier but there is no electrical wiring involved.
-It’s simply a pretty garden decor item that looks lovely as it sparkles year round with the sunlight streaming through.
+It’s called a chandelier but there is no electrical wiring involved.
+It’s simply a pretty garden décor item that looks lovely as it sparkles year-round with the sunlight shining through.
 I particularly like how it adds some vibrancy to the snowy winter garden.

 I’ve listed complete instructions and ideas for finding materials below.
 Depending on your local resources and if you get lucky finding recycled lamp crystals, you should be able to make one for about $20.